dunxen/luno-rust/README.md

 ...
 ```

 At the moment, all implemented calls are synchronous and return a `Result<T, reqwest::Error>`.
+We aim to implement async functionality and streams when [_we are async_](https://areweasyncyet.rs/).